Over the years I’ve made a lot of affiliate marketing mistakes. And I’ve watched a lot of others do the same thing…

-So, rather than create a new “Best Golf Gifts of 2019” post, do this instead: go to the “Best Golf Gifts of 2018” post and update it.
+So, rather than create a new “Best Golf Gifts of 2022” post, do this instead: go to the “Best Golf Gifts of 2021” post and update it.
 You want to swap out gifts that aren’t as good, add in new gifts, update the copy, and change the image.
-Basically giving the post a refresher and updating the metadata can help the post stay relevant and continue to rank as time goes on.
+Basically giving the post a refresher and updating the metadata can help the post to stay relevant and continue to rank as time goes on.

 How to Decide Which Affiliate Content to Update?